-The University of Western Ontario has implemented a hybrid storage appliance to ensure continuous availability of its online video lectures.
+The University of California Irvine has implemented a new storage system to manage all of its virtualized workloads.